Finitary birepresentations of finitary bicategories: Introduction

 A key ingredient in strong $\mathcal{H}$-reduction is the relation between the birepresentations of a given finitary bicategory $\cC$ and the coalgebras in $\cC$, which are $1$-morphisms together with comultiplication and counit $2$-morphisms satisfying weak versions of coassociativity and counitality.
-This relation, which generalizes Ostrik's results in the context of tensor categories~\cite[Theorem 3.1]{Os} (see also \cite{EGNO} and references therein), was first studied in \cite{MMMT} and \cite{MMMZ} in the context of finitary $2$-categories (a major difference with Ostrik's results being that tensor categories are abelian, whereas finitary $2$-categories are only additive), but is vastly generalized here, in Sections~\ref{section:coalgebras} and \ref{section:coalgebras-and-birepresentations}.
-In this case, the generalization is three-fold: as before, everything is now done in the context of birepresentations and bicategories and the key results are now formulated in terms of biequivalences between certain bicategories rather than mere bijections between sets of equivalence classes, but in Subsection~\ref{subsection:no-abelian} we additionally show how to avoid the (injective) abelianization of $\cC$ (under an additional assumption of {\em $\mathcal{J}$-simplicity}), which was used in \cite{MMMT} and \cite{MMMZ} to generalize Ostrik's results.
-This is done by using an operation on coalgebras which we call {\em framing} and can be seen as a categorical generalization of conjugation.
-We do not know if framing as such is new, but our application of it to avoid abelianization certainly is new to the best of our knowledge.
+This relation, which generalizes Ostrik's results in the context of tensor categories \cite[Theorem 3.1]{Os} (see also \cite{EGNO} and references therein), was first studied in \cite{MMMT} and \cite{MMMZ} in the context of finitary $2$-categories (a major difference with Ostrik's results being that tensor categories are abelian, whereas finitary $2$-categories are only additive), but is vastly generalized here, in Sections \ref{section:coalgebras} and \ref{section:coalgebras-and-birepresentations}.
+In this case, the generalization is three-fold: as before, everything is now done in the context of birepresentations and bicategories and the key results are now formulated in terms of biequivalences between certain bicategories rather than mere bijections between sets of equivalence classes, but in Subsection \ref{subsection:no-abelian} we additionally show how to avoid the (injective) abelianization of $\cC$ (under an additional assumption of \emph{$\mathcal{J}$-simplicity}), which was used in \cite{MMMT} and \cite{MMMZ} to generalize Ostrik's results.
+This is done by using an operation on coalgebras which we call \emph{framing} and can be seen as a categorical generalization of conjugation.
+The concept of framing as such is not new, see e.g. the proof of \cite[Theorem 7.12.11]{EGNO}, but our application of it to avoid abelianization is new to the best of our knowledge.

+Finally, in Section \ref{section:doublecentralizer} we state and prove the \emph{double centralizer theorem} for simple transitive birepresentations of fiab bicategories (Theorem \ref{thm:double-centralizer}).
+This is the analog of \cite[Theorem 7.12.11]{EGNO} in our context.
+If $\cC$ is semisimple, the two theorems and their proofs coincide, but in general there is a subtle but important difference, which we will explain in Section \ref{section:doublecentralizer}.